Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

 For a clawback scheme to have the desired impact on both the company and the sales reps, it is strongly recommended not to charge excessive amounts or impose long recovery periods.

-For example, commission recoupment must be made no later than 6 months after a sale, and in the worst-case scenario the amounts can reach the full commission.
+For example, the claw-back period must be no later than 6 months after a sale, and in the worst-case scenario, the amounts can reach the full commission.

 Fairness between sales reps